hellmarbecker/blog/_posts/2021-07-31-sending-automatic-email-reports-from-imply-pivot.markdown

       </html>
 ```

 Now you are ready to start Imply.
 Proceed with the quickstart until you have the Wikipedia cube ready and open in Pivot.
 Create a simple view, for instance Number of Events over Time.
-From here, go to "..." menu and select "Schedule Report":
+From here, go to the `...` menu and select "Schedule Report":

 ![Report view in Pivot](/assets/2021-07-31-report-view.png)